 According to one estimate, more than 15 million American adults don’t keep their money in a bank.
 That means they’re using check-cashing stores, payday loan companies, pre-paid debit cards and other non-traditional services that sometimes charge high fees — and provide little or no protection for money if it’s lost or stolen.

-Helping people who are “unbanked” is just one goal of the Financial Opportunity Center operated by Mon Valley Initiative, in cooperation with Neighborhood Allies.
+Helping people who are “unbanked” is just one goal of the financial coaching program operated by Mon Valley Initiative.

 Helping people make better decisions